Back

 Specify CRUDI in feature details (Verify feature by specifying CRUDI)

 • Organize missing features based on CRUDI.
-However, if you specify multiple CRUDIs for a feature, it will be automatically divided into each by the action generation operation.
+However, if you specify multiple CRUDIs for one feature, they will be automatically divided into each by the action generate operation.

 • Create: C, Update: U, Delete: D, Read: R, Index(list): I